florentdelgrange/vae_mdp/README.md

    The `vae_mdp` environment should now work properly on your machine.

 ## Run the experiments
-We provide the exact set of hyper-parameters used for during our experiments in the `inputs` directory.
+We provide the exact set of hyper-parameters used during our experiments in the `inputs` directory.
 ### Quick start
 - Each individual experiments can be run via:
     ```shell